-The Poole Harbour Nutrient Management Scheme (the Scheme) aims to reduce nitrogen pollution from agricultural activity across the Poole Harbour catchment, delivered through measures such as planting cover crops and improved nitrogen efficiencies.
+The Poole Harbour Nutrient Management Scheme (the Scheme) aims to reduce nitrogen pollution from agricultural activity across the Poole Harbour catchment, delivered through measures such as planting cover crops and hedgerows.
 The Scheme requires farms to work to the glide-path nitrate reduction targets set by the Environment Agency (EA) and allows those farms to trade nitrate ‘credits’ between themselves and any excess credits to other sectors, including water companies and developers.
 It is a voluntary and farmer-led collective with backing from the National Farmers Union (NFU), Natural England, the Environment Agency, Wessex Water, Triodos Bank and others.
 In December 2021, it established a Community Interest Company to host the Scheme’s operations.
-In Summer 2022, it began its second pilot with c.70 farmers to test the Scheme’s tools and processes.

-With many thanks for their time and insight for this case study:
+With many thanks for their time and insight on the project:

 Louise Stratton, Development Manager, Poole Harbour Nutrient Management Scheme

 Louise Stratton, Development Manager of the Scheme, says that it has been governed by common principles since its inception:

 - Farmer Led – The Scheme is designed for farmers, by farmers.
 This means it is robust, works for any farm type or size, and takes into account farming pressures at different times of the year, including the records farmers already keep.

 - Science and data led – The Scheme’s design is based on up-to-date and reliable data that best captures the impact of farming on nitrate levels in the catchment and the impact of any changes in farming practices.
 The Group take this approach when challenging the Environment Agency’s Nitrate Leaching Tool.